Oil rises further above $60, Jackson Hole summit in focus

 “The focus now is going to be on Jackson Hole, I think, to the end of the week,” said Olivier Jakob, oil analyst at Petromatrix.

-Additional reporting by Koustav Samanta; Editing by David Holmes and Elaine Hardcastle
+Additional reporting by Koustav Samanta; Editing by Elaine Hardcastle and David Holmes